unjs/unwasm/README.md

 const { sum } = await import("unwasm/examples/sum.wasm");
 ```

-If your WebAssembly module requires an import object (which is likely!), the usage syntax would be slightly different as we need to initiate the module with an import object first.
+If your WebAssembly module requires an import object (unwasm can [automatically infer them](#auto-imports)), the usage syntax would be slightly different as we need to initiate the module with an import object first.

 **Example:** Using dynamic import with imports object